THE SHIPYARD

 squadron sortied in search of the lost ship, and the abandoned hull, along with

-hands.
-The fate of the Tyrant's crew was never determined.
-Captain
+falling into enemy hands.
+The fate of the Tyrant's crew was never

-constructed.
-The Klingons also maintained the design for use in the DSF
+Klingons also maintained the design for use in the DSF simulators.

 WAR

-The first attempt by the Tholians to use the newly rediscovered
+ships in Y178.
+The first attempt by the Tholians to use the newly rediscovered manufacturing

-In late Y178, the Tholians laid down three of these ships, intended to
+the Tholians laid down three of these ships, intended

-warships.
-The DW was to have solved this
+The DW was to have solved this problem.

 However, it quickly became apparent that the